ericccccccc-byte/employee-data-quality-audit/README.md

-# Employee Data Quality Audit — Excel Project
+# Employee Data Quality Audit (Microsoft Excel)

+A complete Excel project focused on cleaning messy HR data, documenting every issue found, and analysing the cleaned dataset to generate business insights.

+The objective of this project was to practise the kind of data quality checks and cleaning tasks that are commonly performed before any business analysis can begin.

+---

-## Overview
+## Project Objective

-This project simulates a real-world data cleaning and analysis task performed on a raw HR employee dataset.
-The goal was to identify all data quality issues, resolve them systematically, document the audit trail, and derive meaningful insights from the cleaned data — all using Microsoft Excel.

-This is the kind of work a data analyst is expected to do on day one at any company that receives data from multiple sources.
+Raw business data often contains duplicates, missing values, inconsistent formatting, and invalid entries.
+In this project, I started with an intentionally messy HR dataset and performed a complete data quality audit using Microsoft Excel.

+The project includes:

+- Identifying data quality issues
+- Cleaning and standardising the dataset
+- Recording every cleaning action in an audit report
+- Analysing the cleaned data to generate business insights

 ---